Kasheftin/nuxt-nest-graphql-auth/README.md

 })
 ````

-Suppose there's some sass mixin or variable we would like to use across all the components.
+Suppose there is a sass mixin or variable that we want to use across all components.
 We define it in `assets/styles/variables.sass`:

 ````sass
 @import "vuetify/lib/styles/settings"